jujhars13/DevSecOps-capability-model/about.md

 title: About DevSecOps Capability Model
 ---

-## Why DevOps
+## Why Dev(Sec)Ops

 Since almost every company today relies on software, software delivery performance is a critical lever that a company has to improve organisational performance.
+DevOps is a discipline and mindset that will improve your software delivery performance.
+Functional excellence in this discipline is correlated strongly with software delivery performance.

-## How do you improve at DevOps?
+## How do you improve at Dev(Sec)Ops?

 As you can see from the image below from the [Google State of DevOps report 2019](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) it is quite evident how much elite performers (Level 4) perform better than low performers (Level 1)
 ![elite performers](img/elite-performers.png)